 Tech Industry Luncheon - March 6

-Featuring Dr. Stephanie G. Adams, Dean of the Eric Jonsson School of Engineering and Computer Science, UT Dallas
+Featuring Dr. Stephanie G. Adams, Dean of the Erik Jonsson School of Engineering and Computer Science, UT Dallas

 co-hosted with the Tech Titans Innovation Team